omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 # spelling mistake on remove_coach_or_athlete
 - for remove athlete it says "Are you sure you would like to remove testathlete2 as one of *you* athletes?"

-## 7/12/19
+## 7/13/19
 (uploaded at home)
+- views.py
+- admin.py
+- utils.py
+- user_page.html
 - user_page.css
-- user_page.html
 - user_page.js
-- views.py (only made changes for calendar so far)
-- created utils.py in metcons folder
-- login.html
-- base_generic.html
+- workout_detail.html
-- base_generic.css
+- workoutinstance_detail.html

-## functionality completed on 7/12/19
+## functionality completed on 7/13/19
-- moved tabcontent li and h2/h3 to center of screen on user_page
-- changed tabcontent li to a div and removed all ul's on user_page
-- created calendar on user_page
-  - added previous/next month buttons
-- fixed calendar issue for coaches so coaches can see calendar next/previous month of their athletes
+- add if request already exists or if user already is coach/athlete so you can't repeat requests that have already happened
+- deleted code for add athlete/remove athlete selector views and request list view
-- added tooltips to 3 main topnav buttons
+- added request to admin
+- add if workout is hidden to calendar in utils.py
+  - need to fix if coach is viewing it vs if user is viewing it.
+- fixed: currently if a workout is scheduled multiple times during the week and is hidden for a later date, none of them will show up until the later date
+- all hidden workouts should now show or hide properly on this week and calendar.

 #### Notes:
 - sometimes django will not update css and javascript from seperate files because it thinks there has been no changes.